Do you love old photographs?

-The 34-foot yawl was built entirely by him and cost about one thousand dollars for material.
+The 34-foot yawl was built entirely by the Captain and cost him about one thousand dollars in material.

 It took a year and a half of hard work.

-He learned everything he could about boat building and navigation from public libraries and was excited to put his knowledge into practice.
+Interestingly, everything he learned about boat building and navigation, he learned from public libraries.
+It gave him a thrill to put this knowledge into practice.

-One of his reasons he gave, was simply, the lack of means with which to buy a larger vessel and hire a crew to sail it for me.
+One of the reasons he gave, was simply, the lack of means with which to buy a larger vessel and hire a crew to sail it for me.